-Effective July 1, 2014, Injectafer® (ferric carboxymaltose injection, USP) has a unique,
+Effective January 1, 2015, Injectafer® (ferric carboxymaltose injection) has a unique

-product-specific code: Q9970.
-This code may only be used for Injectafer® administered
+This code may only be used for Injectafer® administered on or after January 1, 2015.

 American Regent, Inc. has created a toll-free hotline to help physicians and other providers understand payers’